SxMShaDoW/lab-aemc-utah/docs/312-configure-prod-pipeline.md

 > Complete this section in **PROD**.

 {: .highlight}
+> For the purposes of this lab, it is not important what Application Scope you create the environment records in.
+Global is fine.
+>
 > *If you only have a **DEV** and **TEST** instance, then treat your **TEST** instance as if it were **PROD**.*

 | 1) Click **All** >> type **pipelines** >> click **Pipelines**